raphCode/master-thesis-muzero/theory.typ

 #figure(
   draw_gametree(root),
-  caption: [!Exf example of a !g with two !pls and a chance event] ) <fig_exf_example>
+  caption: [!Exf example of an artificial !g with two !pls and a chance event] ) <fig_exf_example>

 The !exf looks similar to a regular tree in computer science.